stackhpc/nrel-benchmarks/README.md

     spack load miniconda3
     conda activate hpc-tests

-Firstly, run tests for one or more applications:
+Firstly, run tests for one of the applications installed via spack:

-- If necessary, install the required application - see the appropriate `apps/<application>/README.md` for help.

-- Run all tests for this application using something like:

-      cd /projects/benchmarks
+    # Intel MPI Benchmarks:
+    reframe -C reframe_config.py -c apps/imb/ --run --performance-report

+    # CP2K:
-      reframe -C reframe_config.py -c apps/<application>/ --run --performance-report
+    reframe -C reframe_config.py -c apps/cp2k/ --run --performance-report

-  Tests can be run for specfic systems/partitions by appending e.g.: `--system <system>:<partition>`.
-  Some tests also have tags which can be used to filter tests further - see the appropriate README.
+Note some tests also have tags which can be used to filter tests - see the appropriate README.

 - ReFrame will generate two types of output for each test:
     - Test outputs, including stdout, stderr and any results files which should be retained.
 These are copied to the `output/` directory tree, and overwritten each time a test is re-run.